 Set off along the coast past the celebrated Ty Coch Inn at Porth Dinllaen.
 Today’s walk will take you on paths on top of rocky cliffs, and down to isolated sandy coves, with some of the best coastal scenery in the UK.
 When you reach Porth Colmon, walk inland to your new accommodation at Carrog Farm bed and breakfast, where your luggage will be waiting for you.
 Carrog is a working farm, and the owner Mrs Thomas will be happy to introduce you to Welsh language and culture, and will prepare a light supper to your account for £12 per person.

-After breakfast we will return you to Porth Colmon.
+After breakfast we will return you to Porth Colmon or, if you would prefer a shorter walking distance, to Porth Oer.
 From here you will set out on one of the most spectacular sections of the Wales Coast Path, the headland at the tip of the peninsula overlooking Bardsey Island.
 The end of the day will bring you to the tiny fishing village of Aberdaron, where you will stay at the Ship Hotel, a lively village inn with en suite rooms and excellent evening food.
 Aberdaron has a magnificent beach and a National Trust Interpretation centre, Porth y Swnt, and the famous St Hywyn’s church where the poet R.S.
 Thomas was once the minister.

 Distance: 15 miles.

 Walk to Porth Meudwy not far from Aberdaron and take the Enlli ferry across to Bardsey Island.
 This is a beautiful place, full of wildlife and steeped in history.
 Visitors have three hours to explore before returning to the mainland.
 The cost is £30 per head.
 You will return circa 3:30pm.
 We will then return you to your car if it is not already with you in Aberdaron and you can set off for home.

 The price is £400 per person based on 2 adults sharing a twin or double room.